Pseudovector and pseudoscalar spin-dependent interactions in atoms: Results

 \subsection{New bound using 1/$\mathbf{\mathit{M}^2}$ term}

-Now we are in a position to combine the two parts discussed above.
-We need both of them in order to produce a bound based on the $\mathcal{V}_3$ term in Eq.~(\ref{pseudovector-pseudovector_potential}).
-From the first part we know that this term is physically meaningful even for $M \to 0$.
-From the second part we know that in order to avoid numerical issues as $M \to \infty$, the form of Eq.~(\ref{pseudoscalar-pseudoscalar_potential_form2}), instead of Eq.~(\ref{pseudoscalar-pseudoscalar_potential}), ought to be used in calculating expectation values for the exclusion plot, followed by integration by parts.
-Thus we construct Fig.~\ref{fig:bound3}.
-To our knowledge, this is the first bound in the literature produced by the term proportional to $1/M^2$ in $V_{AA}$.
-Other authors \cite{Romalisemail} may obtain such a bound in the future, for example using the results in \cite{Romalis}.
-Note further that the bound in Fig.~\ref{fig:bound3} is for a semileptonic spin-dependent interaction between matter (electron) and antimatter (antiproton). \\
+We use the properties discussed above to obtain a bound based on Eq.~\eqref{pseudovector-pseudovector_potential} for electron--antiproton interaction in antiprotonic helium.
+In order to avoid numerical issues as $M \to \infty$, the form of Eq.\,\eqref{pseudoscalar-pseudoscalar_potential_form2} can be used in calculating expectation values for the exclusion plot.
+Thus we construct Fig.\,\ref{fig:bound3}.
+To our knowledge, this is the first bound produced by the term proportional to $1/M^2$ in $V_{AA}$.
+Bounds on $V_{AA}$ of this type may be obtained using the results in \cite{Ficek2017,Romalis,Romalisemail,Karshenboim,Karshenboim2010, Fru19}, or using any other scheme that is able to constrain $\mathcal{V}_3$.
+Note further that the bound in Fig.~\ref{fig:bound3} is for a semileptonic spin-dependent interaction between matter (electron) and antimatter (antiproton).

-In this note we addressed some issues relevant to the search for exotic bosons.
-Specifically, we explained the behavior of $V_{AA}$ as $M\to 0$ and showed how to obtain bounds on the coupling constants as a function of the boson mass when dealing with contact terms.
-We have used these insights to obtain a bound on pseudovector-pseudovector interaction (using $\mathcal{V}_3$ in $V_{AA}$) in the system of antiprotonic helium.
-In doing so, we apply the theoretical treatment of spin-dependent potentials \cite{Fadeev2019} to arrive at bounds on the properties of exotic bosons (Figs.~\ref{fig:bound2} and \ref{fig:bound3}) based on measurements.